numpy/numpy/_randomgen/README.md

 or 64-bit (`[0, 2**64-1]`)
 * `jump` - Jumps RNGs that support it.  `jump` moves the state a great distance. _Only available if supported by the RNG._
-* `advance` - Advanced the core RNG 'as-if' a number of draws were made, without actually drawing the numbers. _Only available if supported by the RNG._
+* `advance` - Advanced the RNG 'as-if' a number of draws were made, without actually drawing the numbers. _Only available if supported by the RNG._